thetanewzealand/help/_sections/section_9.md

 ---
-section_number: 3
+section_number: 8
-section_title: Choosing a page layout
+section_title: What not to do

 ---